zlogic/cybervision/README.md

 `--projection=<parallel|perspective>` is an optional argument to specify a projection mode, for example `--projection=parallel` or `--projection=perspective`.
 `parallel` projection should be used for images from a scanning electron microscope, `perspective` should be used for photos from a regular camera.

+`--mesh=<plain|vertex-colors|texture-coordinates>` is an optional argument to specify how to output OBJ and PLY meshes mode, for example `--mesh=vertex-colors` or `--mesh=texture-coordinates`.
+`plain` (the default option) outputs the mesh without any color or texture, `vertex-colors` outputs the mesh with colors assigned to every vertex, and `texture-coordinates` will add texture coordinates.

 `<img1>` and `<img2>` are input filenames for image 1 and 2; supported formats are `jpg`, `tif` and `png`.